 Since man’s existence on Earth depends upon a life support system involving an intricate relationship with plants and their associated microorganisms, it should be obvious that when he attempts to isolate himself in tightly sealed buildings away from this ecological system, problems will arise.
 Even without the existence of hundreds of synthetic organic chemicals off-gassing into tightly sealed environments, man’s own waste products would cause indoor air pollution problems.

-For the study, NASA created an air filter design with an activated carbon bed which worked to neutralize large volumes of air contaminated with smoke, organic chemicals and pathogenic microorganisms.
+For the study, NASA created an air filter design with an activated carbon bed that worked to neutralize large volumes of air contaminated with smoke, organic chemicals and pathogenic microorganisms.
 When exposed to plant roots and their microorganisms, these contaminants were neutralized and eventually regenerated into new plant tissue.

-A modern take on NASA’s initial design, the Andrea Air Purifier is a fusion of art & science, developed by French product designer, Mathieu Lehanneur and Harvard University biomedical engineer, David Edwards.
+A modern take on NASA’s initial design, the Andrea Air Purifier is a fusion of art and science, developed by French product designer, Mathieu Lehanneur and Harvard University biomedical engineer, David Edwards.
 A mechanical fan draws in air from the top and circulates it over the plant leaves, while a second fan draws air down through the soil and roots and out through a water tray that collects and traps toxins.
-The selfsame tray also helps to keep the plant moist and well-hydrated.
+The tray also helps to keep the plant moist and well-hydrated.
 Once the air is neutralized, it is recirculated back into the room.

 1. Aloe Vera

 2. Bamboo Palm / Reed Palm (Chamaedorea Sefritzil)

 3. Chinese evergreen (Aglaonema Crispum)

 5. Florists Chrysanthemum / Pot Mums (Chrysantheium Morifolium)